Egezenn/YTMASC/readme.md

 - Scraping your library page from YouTube
 - Importing favorites from a [RiMusic](https://github.com/fast4x/RiMusic) database
-- Import a CSV of your own (columns are: `ID`, `artist`, `title`)
+- Import a CSV of your own (columns are: `watch_id`, `artist`, `title`)
 - Maintaining a data file for your music for an easily reproducible collection
 - Automatic downloading, converting and tagging
 - Some helper functions to modify your data file easier and for easy migration
 - A GUI and a CLI (shipped as a binary for Windows!)

 The project just keeps expanding as I learn more stuff and want to implement niche things.
-So it's currently in Alpha stages, you may see new features come and go every now and then.
+So it's currently in alpha stages, you may see new features come and go every now and then.

 ## CLI Usage Examples